ianallannz/vote/blog/how-to-vote.md

 **<a href="https://vote.nz/enrolling/enrol-or-update/enrol-or-update-online/" target="_blank">Are you enrolled to vote?
 Are you sure?</a>**&#8599;

-If you're enrolled to vote, in the next few days you'll receive a voting pack in your registered mail box &mdash; not your email box, your actual mail box &mdash; so look out for it.
+If you're enrolled to vote, you should have now received a voting pack in your registered mail box &mdash; not your email box, your actual mail box.
+If you haven't received your voting pack by now, you can still cast a <a href="https://www.gdc.govt.nz/council/2025-elections/vote#heading-2" target="_blank">special vote</a>&#8599;.

 **You need to post your votes.
 If you don't know how to do that, ask someone who's old enough to remember posting letters.**